From LTL to COCOA without Detours: Abstract

 \section{Abstract}

 Chains of co-Büchi automata (COCOA) have recently been introduced as a new canonical representation of omega-regular languages.
-The co-Büchi automata in a chain assign to each omega-word its natural color, which depends only on the language and not on its automaton representation.
-The automata in such a chain can be minimized in polynomial time and are good-for-games, making the representation attractive for verification and reactive synthesis applications.
-However, since in such applications, a specification is usually given in linear temporal logic (LTL), to make COCOA useful, the specification first has to be translated into such a chain of automata.
-Currently, the only known translation procedure involves a detour through deterministic parity automata (LTL$\,{\to}\,$DPW$\,{\to}\,$COCOA), where the first step neglects the natural colors and requires intricate constructions by Safra or Esparza et al. This observation raises the question whether, by leveraging the definition of the natural color of words, these complex constructions can be avoided, leading to a more direct translation from LTL to COCOA.
+The co-Büchi automata in a chain assign each omega-word its natural color, which depends only on the language itself and not on the chosen automaton representation.
+Automata in such a chain can be minimized in polynomial time and are good-for-games, making this representation attractive for verification and reactive synthesis.
+However, in these applications, specifications are usually given in linear temporal logic (LTL).
+To make COCOA useful, an LTL specification must first be translated into the chain of automata.
+The only translation currently known proceeds via deterministic parity automata (LTL$\,{\to}\,$DPA$\,{\to}\,$COCOA), where the first step ignores natural colors and requires involved constructions due to Safra or Esparza et al. This raises the question of whether, by exploiting the definition of the natural color of words, one can avoid such constructions and obtain a direct translation from LTL to COCOA.

-This paper presents a surprisingly simple yet optimal translation from LTL to COCOA.
-Our procedure relies on standard operations on weak alternating automata, Miyano-Hayashi's breakpoint construction, an augmented subset construction, and simple graph algorithms.
-With weak alternating automata as a starting point, the procedure can also handle specifications in linear dynamic logic.
+In this paper, we present a simple yet optimal translation from LTL to COCOA, as well as a variant that translates LTL into DPA.
+The translation represents a new path from LTL to DPA and exploits the definition of natural colors.
+It relies on standard operations on weak alternating automata, the Miyano-Hayashi breakpoint construction, the subset construction, and simple graph algorithms.
+Starting from weak alternating automata, the procedure also applies to specifications in linear dynamic logic.
+The procedure runs in asymptotically optimal doubly exponential time and produces automata of asymptotically optimal size.